agusceriati/agusceriati/README.md

 <h1>Hi there🙋🏻‍♂️</h1>

 <p>My name is @agusceriati, I'm 20 years old and I am a Full Stack Development student currently enrolled at Codo a Codo Bootcamp.
-I am preparing myself to face new challenges!
+I am preparing myself to face new challenges!.
 </p>

 <h2>👀 About me: </h2>